 Advising and the Major Professor

-Upon admission to the doctoral program in Educational Psychology, students are assigned a temporary advisor in their area of emphasis (e.g., Counseling Psychology, Cognitive and Developmental Sciences, Educational Statistics and Measurement, or School Psychology).
-This person is available to discuss initial course selection and provide general advice about the program.
-After beginning the program and before filing a Student Academic Plan, students should seek a Major Professor.
-The permanent Major Professor may—but does not have to be—the same person who is the temporary advisor.
-Students must select an advisor in their area of emphasis.
-Selection of a Major Professor is by mutual consent between the student and the faculty member.
-Students should notify the Training Director within their emphasis when the Major Professor has been selected.
+Upon admission to the doctoral program in Educational Psychology, students are assigned an advisor in their area of emphasis (e.g., Counseling Psychology, Cognitive and Developmental Sciences, Educational Statistics and Measurement, or School Psychology).
+This person is available to discuss course selection and provide general advice about the program.
+Selection of an advisor is by mutual consent between the student and faculty member; changes in advisor will follow Graduate School guidelines.
+Requests for a change in advisor can occur in consultation with the advisor, program chair, and/or graduate representative.

 The student must meet minimum Graduate School residence requirements of one continuous academic year of full-time graduate studies at UWM.
 This can be satisfied by completing at least 8 graduate credits in each of two consecutive semesters, or 6 or more graduate credits in each of three consecutive semesters, exclusive of summer sessions.
 Residence credit cannot be earned at the master’s level.